dotnet/docs-maui/docs/user-interface/theming.md

 When a theme is selected at runtime, an app should:

 1. Remove the current theme from the app.
-This is achieved by clearing the `MergedDictionaries` property of the app-level `ResourceDictionary`.
+This is achieved by clearing the `MergedDictionaries` property of the app-level <xref:Microsoft.Maui.Controls.ResourceDictionary>.
 2. Load the selected theme.
-This is achieved by adding an instance of the selected theme to the `MergedDictionaries` property of the app-level `ResourceDictionary`.
+This is achieved by adding an instance of the selected theme to the `MergedDictionaries` property of the app-level <xref:Microsoft.Maui.Controls.ResourceDictionary>.

 Any <xref:Microsoft.Maui.Controls.VisualElement> objects that set properties with the `DynamicResource` markup extension will then apply the new theme values.
 This occurs because the `DynamicResource` markup extension maintains a link to dictionary keys.
 Therefore, when the values associated with keys are replaced, the changes are applied to the <xref:Microsoft.Maui.Controls.VisualElement> objects.